The month that follows March kicks off with some tomfoolery; we call this April Fool’s Day.

 As a publisher, each year I receive some April Fool’s Day press releases.
 While the best ones quickly become self-obvious, there were a couple that I wasn’t sure about.
 I scowl and press delete.
 This is a great reason to never, ever make a serious announcement on April first.
 You don’t want your important missive to be dismissed as a joke.

-Although based on “actual stories,” the book jacket said it was “an entirely and completely and decidedly and deceptively fictional novel.”
+Although based on “stories,” the book jacket said it was “an entirely and completely and decidedly and deceptively fictional novel.”
 A Google search of the title gave no matches, but the author is presumably real—and has a website and blog about his ordeal.
-The book is listed by Lulu, a publishing company that offers books-on-demand and e-books.
+The book was listed by Lulu, a publishing company that offers books-on-demand and e-books.

 The whole thing smacks of subterfuge, but if it is, it is an elaborate ruse.
 In any event, had I received the announcement on April 2, I would have accepted it as real.
 As it is, I’m not sure what to think.
-Perhaps that joke’s on me.
+Perhaps that joke was on me.

 Do you like this post?
 Want to read more?
 Check out Peter’s book, Woodpecker Wars: Discovering the Spirituality of Every Day Life, available wherever books are sold.